Before the day

 So here is the idea.

-They are also one of the deepest levels in Levels Perspective.
+They are also one of the deepest levels in Levels of Perspective.
 If a belief keeps shaping the same pattern, changing the surface action may not be enough.

 Before you move on